nofurtherinformation/11520_transit_back/readme.md

 "100k": ... " " ... $100,000
 "150k": ... " " ... $150,000
-"rich": number of residents who live in households with annual income great than $150,000
+"rich": number of residents who live in households with annual income great than $150,000 "total": total number of residents

+#### Education

+"GEOID": FIPS code for location
+"less_hs": number of residents who did not graduate from high school "hs": number of residents who graduated from high school "some_colle": number of residents who went to college but did not graduate "bachelors": number of residents who graduated from college "masters": number of residents who earned a masters degree "profession": number of residents who earned a professional degree "doctoral": number of residents who earned a PhD "total": total number of residents at least 25 years old

 ## Processing